dpetoukhov/wwntests/README.md

 For the sake of brevity, we’ll look just at the ‘single-lag’ test, please refer to the vignette for a more in depth look into both tests.

-Note, all tests can be accessed throgh the *fport\_test* by passing their string handles (see documentation) to the argument *test*.
-If you are interested in a particular test, stand-alone functions are also avaiable for each test (see documentation).
+Note, all tests can be accessed through the *fport\_test* by passing their string handles (see documentation) to the argument *test*.
+If you are interested in a particular test, stand-alone functions are also available for each test (see documentation).

 To be more specific, the ‘single-lag’ test at lag h tests the null hypothesis that the lag-h autocovariance function of the data is equal